 Signing is amazing for infants and toddlers communication skills.
 One of the truly wonderful things to see in children as they grow with sign is how the innate expressiveness of signing enhances your child's expressive language skills.

 Parent's often share about an "explosive" or unexpected "blossoming" of expressive language with a child they have done baby sign with.

-Sunshine Baby Sign & Music is a wonderful class to experience with your baby.
+Baby Sign & Music is a wonderful thing to do with your baby.

-A fun, active interactive class designed to support babies developing language and communication skills.
-Engaging, live music, sign songs and chants, creative sensory and developmental play all infused with positive reinforcement and encouragement to your child.
+Coming Soon: A fun, video baby sign and music course designed to support babies developing language and communication skills.
+Engaging learning with music, sign songs and chants - all infused with positive reinforcement and encouragement to your child.